myrtopar/pivot/README.md

 Target binaries go to: /usr/local/bin

 issues:<br />
-Is there a way to know where the program gets its input from? => NO<br />
+Is there a way to know where the program gets its input from? => Maybe? using llms on this specific matter or maybe with strace to look for read()<br />
 How to decide what shellcode is suitable for each exploit? => ??<br />

 to do:<br />
-1. figure out what is going on with the ebp/eip issue in the payload<br />
 2. fix the log truncating issue<br />
 3. create separate handling for stdin and separate for argument inputs<br />
 4. create test that _i guess_ will look for an execve??? <br />